Lerer/cic2-workshop/000-overview.md

 - How to enable self-service onboarding and off-boarding of business customers
 - How to implement role-based access control
 - How to implement Organization based logic (using actions) such as personalize security
-- How to user our Organization switcher feature we released not long ago
+- How to use our Organization switcher feature we released not long ago